gvSIGAssociation/gvnix/addon-web-mvc-binding/docs/ug-addon-web-binding.rst

 The command performs the following operations:

-* Creates a new class called MyBindingClass implementing the WeBinidingInitializer interface.
-* Registers the property editor bean in *webmv-config.xml*
+* Annotates all the classes annotated with @Controller with @GvNIXStringTrimmerBinder(emptyAsNull=true).
+* Generation of an ITD with the method initStringTrimmerBinder annotated with @InitBinder.
+  This method registers StringTrimmerEditor.

 The command accepts the parameters below:

-* *class*: Is the class that will be created or an existing one implementing WeBinidingInitializer interface.
+* *class*: Is the class of the Controller we want to register the StringTrimmerEditor.
+* *emptyAsNull*: Based on this option the StringTrimmerEditor will convert empty Strings to null (emptyAsNull=true) or not.